A Guide to Shoulder Impingement

 Where to Get Help

-Shoulder impingement is a common condition we see in our clinics with people who engage in repetitive overhead movements, or even office workers who have poor posture or a previous injury.
-It can cause pain, weakness, and reduced range of motion, and can have a significant impact on a person’s quality of life.
-If you or someone you know is looking for help to relieve symptoms of shoulder impingement or would like to have their shoulder assessed, our team of physiotherapists, chiropractors, and registered massage therapists are here to help!
-You can learn more about our healthcare services online or call the CURAVITA Byward Clinic at 613-860-8600 or the CURAVITA Glebe Clinic at 613-237-9000 to book an appointment with any of our healthcare providers. [/vc_column_text][/vc_column][/vc_row]
+Shoulder impingement is a common condition we see in our clinics.
+It is common with people who engage in repetitive overhead movements, and office workers with poor posture or a previous injury.
+It can cause pain, weakness, and reduced range of motion.
+Further, it can also have a significant impact on a person’s quality of life.
+If you are looking for help to relieve symptoms of shoulder impingement, our team of physiotherapists, chiropractors, and massage therapists are here to help!
+We would be more than happy to assess your shoulder.
+You can learn more about our healthcare services online or call the CURAVITA Byward Clinic at 613-860-8600 or the CURAVITA Glebe Clinic at 613-237-9000 to book an appointment with any of our healthcare providers.